-uClinux-dist is a source code based distribution distributed by uClinux.org.
+uClinux-dist is a source code based distribution by uClinux.org.

 While uClinux-dist was first made for uClinux1, it is not solely for uClinux use.
-Modifications were made to make it compatible with uClinux, and it can also be used with MMU CPUs such as i386, ARM, and PowerPC by selecting existing Linux at configuration time.
+Modifications were made to be compatible with uClinux, and it can also be used with MMU CPUs such as i386, ARM, and PowerPC by selecting existing Linux at configuration time.

-As there are some restrictions in uClinux that existing Linux does not have, it was necessary to make existing Linux applications compatible with uClinux on an individual basis. uClinux-dist automates the process of combining the uClinux compatible application with the Linux Kernel build system and generating the write files to be written to flash memory etc.
+Due to restrictions in uClinux that Linux does not have, it was necessary to make existing Linux applications compatible with uClinux on an individual basis. uClinux-dist automates the process of combining the uClinux compatible application with the Linux Kernel build system and generating the write files to be written to flash memory etc.

-Existing Linux distributions are mainly designed for desktop and server PCs.
+Existing Linux distributions are mainly designed for desktop PCs and servers.
 Therefore, there were problems with file size and memory usage etc. when employing them as a base for embedded devices.
 As uClinux-dist assumes the use of embedded devices from the beginning, it allows for the selection of only the required functions at compile time.

-Moreover, uClinux-dist has many other excellent features.
+uClinux-dist also has many other excellent features.
 By storing configuration settings for individual products, it allows for simple creation of image files for a specific product.
 Also, Kernel and Userland configuration can be carried out from the same menu, and then both outputted as one image file.